DarpanBeri/SIC-XE-Disassembler/README.md

 ### Developed by Blake Meyers(cssc0430, Red id: 819557369), Darpan Beri(cssc0429, Red id: 820880704), Zach Selchau(cssc0418, Red id: 820533188)

 #### The Program:
-    Opens an XE object file, and its accompanying symbol file.
+    Opens an SIC/XE object file, and its accompanying symbol file.
-    Then it will disassemble the object code, and generate an XE source file, and XE listing file using the disassembled code.
+    Then it will disassemble the object code, and generate an SIC/XE source file, and SIC/XE listing file using the assembled code.

 #### Files Included:
 **README.md**: